 - There are no public toilets available at the station

-- Customer toilets are available at the Costa Coffee near the station
+- There is a Costa Coffee near the station with customer toilets

 - This is a stile-free walk